ledzeppelin/ledzeppelin.github.io/README.md

 make all
 ```

-Subsequently run `cd assyrian-dictionary` and update the dictionary (while the venv is activated)
+Subsequently, run `cd assyrian-dictionary` and update the dictionary (while the venv is activated)
 1. Pull in latest changes via `make download`
 2. Surface issues via `make some`, then fix - repeat until no more issues
 3. Run `make dict-with-audio-cache` or `make dict-with-audio`